vielhuber/mjmlhelper/README.md

 }
 ```

-you can also specifiy an array or a file for the to-argument:
+you can also specifiy an array or a textfile for the to-argument:
     "to": ["to@tld.com","to2@tld.com"]
     "to": "list.txt"